 Some of the world’s most crucial industries utilize hot-melt equipment and hot-melt adhesives to accomplish the business that keeps the global economy moving.
 From food and beverage to appliance manufacturers, mattress manufacturers, paper products, bookbinders, and the packaging industry itself, hot-melt adhesive systems are essential to packaging our most important industrial and consumer products.
 For the most part, these industries utilize a hot-melt tank, which precision melts hot-melt adhesive to the ideal temperature before pumping it to applicator guns for easy application.

 When properly maintained, hot-melt adhesive systems can allow your businesses to quickly and efficiently package your most important products.
 These low temperature melting adhesives bond to a variety of substrates and form a sturdy bond very quickly.
 Better yet, utilizing hot-melt adhesive systems allows you to perform all your package sealing needs with a single approach—reducing waste and lowering your costs.
+Following this preventive maintenance guide for your hot melt system can help alleviate major headaches.

 The Importance of Hot-Melt System Preventive Maintenance

-Like any other piece of equipment, however, a hot-melt system requires preventive maintenance to perform its best.
+Like any other piece of equipment, however, a hot-melt system requires preventative maintenance to perform its best.
 When you develop a regularly scheduled maintenance routine to address your hot-melt system, you benefit your operation in a variety of ways, including:

 - Improved efficiency—maintenance can reduce the effects of wear and tear on your hot-melt system, which can eventually lead to restricted flow and inaccurate adhesive placement.